Metaform/edc-protocols/specifications/negotiation/contract.negotiation.binding.https.md

 ### 2.2.1 State transition errors

-If a client or provider connector makes a request that results in an invalid contract negotiation state transition as defined in the Contract Negotiation Protocol, it must return an HTTP code 400 (Bad Request) with an NegotiationErrorMessage in the response body.
+If a client or provider connector makes a request that results in an invalid contract negotiation state transition as defined by the Contract Negotiation Protocol, it must return an HTTP code 400 (Bad Request) with an NegotiationErrorMessage in the response body.

 ### 2.4 The provider `negotiations` resource